 A gluten free and egg free pumpkin pie bar that’s ready for your Thanksgiving dessert table.
 A creamy, egg free pumpkin pie filling sits between a snickerdoodle crust and crumbs.
 Delicious and allergy friendly!

 Like many others, I’ve simply gotten used to my food allergies.
 Oh, there are a few items that I miss, but as more and more time elapses, those one time treats have become more of a distant memory than a current craving.
-However, there are two exceptions: garlic and pumpkin pie.
+However, there are two exceptions: garlic and pumpkin pie (but not together).

 I remember the day when I received the results from my food allergy testing.
 When I saw the word “garlic” on the list, I paused and looked up at my doctor, my eyes questioning whether this was some kind of cruel and evil joke.
 Garlic?
 I am Italian.
 My grandparents were from Italy.
 We bleed garlic.
 I cook with it every single day.
 It’s been several years since I last cooked with garlic, but last week I was working on a recipe idea for a contest that required garlic.
 As I sauteed the garlic I lingered by the stove a little longer, stirring and savoring the wafting scent of sauteed garlic.
 Oh, how I miss garlic!
 There’s just no garlic substitute out there.